 - Good Shepherd: When Don Camillo is reassigned to a small village in the mountains in the second movie, his old parishioners do not react well to the new priest.
 They go as far as not dying on their deathbed because they want Don Camillo to give them the last rites.
 Even Peppone and his comrades find themselves wishing he'd come back.

-- Heel Realization: Don Camillo has a moment of this when he graffitis "Peppone is a donkey" regarding the mayor having to retake grade-school exams.
-Jesus, less-than amused, points out that mocking the guy for being Book Dumb (having to work instead of going to school) is a most witty insult indeed, and Don Camillo makes it up by giving Peppone the answers.
+- Heel Realization: Don Camillo has a moment of this when he graffitis "Peppone is a donkey" regarding the mayor's spelling mistakes on his mural newspaper.
+Jesus, less-than amused, points out that mocking the guy for being Book Dumb (having to work instead of going to school) is a most witty insult indeed, and Don Camillo makes it up by proofreading Peppone's next proclamation.

 - Hypocrite: Don Camillo is not above this when trying to one-up Peppone; when his soccer team gets beaten by Peppone's, he throws the corrupt referee out of his church after he admitted he had been bribed by the mayor.
 Jesus of course points out that Don Camillo did the same.
 Peppone just paid more.